cheese-mountain/config/readme.md

 ### VSCode

 Either:
-a) Login and it will auto sync for you
+a) Login and it will auto sync for you or
 b) copy settings under vscode/*.json